A Summer Place (film)

 A Summer Place is a 1959 American romantic drama film based on Sloan Wilson's 1958 novel of the same name, about teenage lovers from different classes who get back together 20 years later, and then must deal with the passionate love affair of their own teenage children by previous marriages.
-Delmer Daves directed the movie, which stars Richard Egan and Dorothy McGuire as a couple, and Sandra Dee and Troy Donahue as their respective children.
+Delmer Daves directed the film, which stars Richard Egan and Dorothy McGuire as a couple, and Sandra Dee and Troy Donahue as their respective children.
 The film contains a memorable instrumental theme composed by Max Steiner, which spent nine weeks at number one on the Billboard Hot 100 singles chart in 1960.

 Plot

 Alcoholic Bart Hunter (Arthur Kennedy), his long-suffering wife Sylvia (Dorothy McGuire) and their teenage son Johnny (Troy Donahue) operate a crumbling inn on Pine Island off the Maine coast.
 Bart receives a reservation request from an old acquaintance, Ken Jorgenson (Richard Egan), who was a lowly lifeguard on the island twenty years ago but is now a millionaire research chemist.
 Ken wants to bring his wife and daughter to the island for the summer.
 Bart wants to refuse the reservation, but Sylvia insists that he accept because they badly need the money.

 Ken arrives with his wife Helen (Constance Ford) and teenage daughter Molly (Sandra Dee).
 As it turns out, Ken and Sylvia were teenaged lovers twenty years previously.
 They had broken up because Ken was a poor college student while Bart was the son of a rich, established family, so Sylvia married Bart, and Ken, after seeing Sylvia's wedding announcement in the newspaper, married Helen.
 Both marriages were unhappy, but Ken and Sylvia stayed in them because of their love for their respective children, Molly and Johnny.
 Ken and Sylvia find themselves drawn to each other again and begin secretly meeting every night.
 They are soon spotted by the island's night watchman, who informs Helen.
 Helen initially keeps quiet, planning to catch them in the act to ensure a large divorce settlement.